Site icon The Commune

 One of the film’s biggest letdowns is its slightly unbalanced focus on the love story, which often eclipses Mukund’s illustrious military life.
 Youth in the audience seemed to cheer more for romantic gestures than for the courageous acts he performed on duty.
 While a love story could be the perfect ingredient for a biopic like this one, is the director trying to send a message that interreligious marriages must be encouraged, and only then one can find success in life?
 Or, come what may, stick to your selfish interest and ignore your parents’ words?

-In the film, the couple is shown to be facing hardships over the parents’ acceptance of their love – in reality, Mukund’s parents yielded first and pretty quickly rather than Indhu’s parents.
+In the film, the couple faces hardships over the parents’ acceptance of their love – in reality, Mukund’s parents yielded first and pretty quickly rather than Indhu’s parents.
 It is also unclear why Major Mukund’s mother who in reality is from Kerala is shown dissing his choice of bride for being Malayali!
 She says, Respect is for Tamil only.a dialogue that again feels out of place – was it forced fit to suit the Dravidianist agenda?

-In the scene where he is inducted into 44 Rashtriya Rifles by his CO AS Dabas, the history of Kashmir right from the time of partition to the ascension of J&K to India and the status till date is updated to Major Mukund by the CO himself!
+In the scene where he is inducted into 44 Rashtriya Rifles by his CO AS Dabas, the history of Kashmir, from the time of partition to the ascension of J&K to India and its status to date, is updated to Major Mukund by the CO himself!
 It is a fact that soldiers are expected to read national and international history during their training days.

-Latest updates may be given to the incoming officer by the CO but giving him lessons on the entire history is funnyit could have been narrated in the background instead of reducing the CO to this stature.
+The CO may give the incoming officer the latest updates, but teaching him lessons on the entire history is funny—it could have been narrated in the background instead of reducing the CO to this stature.

 Most Glaring Addition